Last update: 12/12/21

-Click below for the steps to moving a WordPress theme to a Divi or elegant theme.
+Steps to Moving a WordPress theme to a Divi or Elegant theme.

 If you see a Fatal error: Allowed memory size of xxxxxxxxx bytes exhausted (tried to allocate xxxxxxxxx bytes) in /home4/xxx/public_html/wp-includes/plugin.php on line xxx then follow these steps at Fix: WordPress Memory Exhausted Error – Increase PHP Memory

-- From “Live Preview“, go through ALL of these feature settings.
-You can go to every page and your blog to make sure it looks good enough when you do “Save and Activate”.
-There are several settings that you will have to do immediately after you activate your new theme.
-These things (like uploading your logo) are not available on this initial step.
-Right now you want to only make sure you have it looking as good as possible.
+5. From "Live Preview", go through ALL of the feature settings.
+You can go to every main page of your blog to make sure it looks good enough when you do "Save and Activate".

-- Widgets & Menus – You can set your menus now, but the widgets may be another issue.
-They nay not be where they are supposed to be after you active the Divi theme, but no worries.
-When you activate the theme, the widgets will be in a section called “unused widgets” and they are organized so they can be easily slide into the right locations.
+6. Widgets & Menus - You can set your menus now, but the widgets may be another issue.
+They may not be where they are supposed to be after you active the Divi theme, but no worries.
+When you activate the theme, the widgets will be in a section called "unused widgets" and they are organized so you can easily slide them into the correct location.

-After Step 6 and before Step 7 may be a good time to take a 10-15 minute break because the next steps will keep you busy for a bit and you want to do it as quickly as you can.
+After Step 6 and before Step 7: This may be a good time to take a 10-15 minute break because the next steps will keep you busy for a bit and you want to do it as quickly as you can.

 After Theme Activation

-- If you had existing pages in Full Width, you may have to change any pages back to Full Width.
+8. If you had existing pages in Full Width, you may have to change those pages back to Full Width.